NCAA Division I Football Championship

 The NCAA Division I Football Championship is an annual post-season college football game, played since 2006, used to determine a national champion of the NCAA Division I Football Championship Subdivision (FCS).
 From 1978 to 2005, the game was called the NCAA Division I-AA Football Championship, during the period when the FCS was known as NCAA Division I-AA.

 The game serves as the final match of an annual postseason bracket tournament between top teams in FCS.
 Since 2013, 24 teams normally participate in the tournament, with some teams receiving automatic bids upon winning their conference championship, and other teams determined by a selection committee.
-The reigning national champions are the North Dakota State Bison, who have won 10 championships since the 2011 season.
+The reigning national champions are the Montana State Bobcats, winners of the January 2026 championship game.

 The FCS is the highest division in college football to hold a playoff tournament sanctioned by the NCAA to determine its champion, as the College Football Playoff currently used by the Football Bowl Subdivision (FBS) is not NCAA-sanctioned.